DigvijayDheer/30-Days-of-JavaScript/1. Create Hello World Function/Readme.md

 ## Description

-The `createHelloWorld` function is designed to return a new function that will always return the string "Hello World", regardless of the arguments passed to it.
+The `createHelloWorld` function is designed to return a new function that will always return the string `Hello World`, regardless of the arguments passed to it.

 ## Signature